friend413/tokenCreatorWithBlocklist/README.md

 <pre>
 <h1># Solana Token Creator with Blockist</h1>

+<h2>## Select Net</h2>

+You can select solana net using dropdown list aligned around right corner.
+We recommend choosing devnet.
+If you choose 'mainnet-beta', you have to pay real crypto.

 <h2>## Wallent Connect</h2>

 You can use 'select wallet' button to select wallet type and 'connect' button to connect to selected wallet.